Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Split-n-Chain : Our Proposed Solution

 Once bootstrapping is done, each node knows the hyperparameters of layers assigned to them and also the information of neighbors in the computation chain.
 Phase-II of \textsf{Split-n-Chain} trains the neural network split over the computation chain.
 Phase-II is divided into two stages: \emph{building the split neural network}, \emph{training the split neural network}. \begin{itemize} \item \textbf{Building the split neural network}: Each node builds a (partial) neural network using the information of the layers assigned to it and initializes the weights of these layers randomly (we call it a split neural network), so that it can perform forward and backward passes over this split neural network.

 \item \textbf{Training the split neural network}: After all nodes in the computation chain are ready with their split neural networks, training is performed in a way similar to training a monolithic neural network (but with the neural network distributed among multiple nodes).
 The neural network is trained for a specific number of epochs decided by the bootstrap server.
 For each epoch, every data-source node sends its data for training in a batch of sizes already specified by the bootstrap server.
 In each epoch and for every batch of data from the data-source node, \textsf{Split-n-Chain} performs \emph{forward passes} and a \emph{backward passes}. \begin{itemize} \item \emph{Forward pass}: A forward pass starts with a data-source node.
 The data-source node takes a batch of data and finds the output of the split neural network it holds.
 After the output is produced the data-source node creates a blockchain transaction containing information shown in Table~\ref{table:output-transaction-info-table}.

 It signs the transaction and broadcasts it to all the workers in the blockchain.
 The data-source node then transmits layer output and label for training to the next node in the computation chain.
 The next node receives input from the previous node, uses this input to find the output of the split neural network it holds, and sends the output to the next node in the computation chain.
 Then, it creates (and broadcasts) a signed transaction as done by the data-source node.
 This process continues until the terminal node receives input from its previous node.
 It uses this input to find the output of the split neural network it holds and computes the predicted value for all data points in that batch.
 It also creates and broadcasts a transaction.
 The terminal node computes a loss value using a loss function and uses this loss value to compute the gradient needed for the optimization of the layers it holds.
 Once the computation of the loss value and gradient is done, the terminal node starts backward pass (backpropagation).

+\item \emph{Backward pass}: After the terminal node computes the gradient, it performs optimization of its layers using the gradient.
+It then creates (and signs) a transaction containing information shown in Table~\ref{table:gradient-transaction-info-table} and broadcasts the transaction to all the workers in the blockchain.